alan2207/bulletproof-react/docs/testing.md

 #### [Jest](https://jestjs.io/)

-Jest is a fully featured testing framework and is the de-facto standard when it comes to testing JavaScript applications.
+Jest is a fully featured testing framework and is de-facto standard when it comes to testing JavaScript applications.
 It is very flexible and configurable to test both frontends and backends.

 #### [Testing Library](https://testing-library.com/)